 Temple Emanuel’s story began in 1909 with the arrival of Lakeland’s first Jewish settler, Cyrus Wolfson.
 More Jews came during the Florida boom, and the first formal congregation, called The Jewish Alliance, was formed in 1932 with the purchase of a small building from the Seventh Day Adventist Church on West Patterson Street and South New York Avenue.
 Myer Cohen donated the first Torah to the Alliance, and soon after, Melvin Estroff celebrated the first Lakeland bar mitzvah.

 During the early 1940s, the Jewish Alliance became Temple Emanuel, and in 1943 Rabbi Jack Friedman became its first rabbi.
-Rabbi Friedman conducted the first “in-house” bar mitzvah, of Gerald Rabin.
+Rabbi Friedman conducted his first bar mitzvah, Gerald Rabin, shortly thereafter.
 During the war, congregants welcomed many of the soldiers stationed nearby — including Sam Pincus, who met his wife, Eva, when he came to visit an uncle in Lakeland.
-The end of the war brought more local matches, such as Althea Sofness, who came to visit her sister, Cele Stone, and went on a blind date with Joe Miller.
+The end of the war brought more local matches, such as Althea Sofness, who went on a blind date with Joe Miller when she came to visit her sister, Cele Stone.

 By 1946, under the leadership of Rabbi Sol Oster, the Temple was holding regular Hebrew classes.
 The Polk County Chapter of Hadassah was established in 1947.
 By the end of the 1940s, the synagogue had outgrown its space.
 When Florida Southern College President Ludd Spivey offered to sell the congregation a large home on Lake Hollingsworth, the synagogue was able to relocate.